 - If motivation from small victories keeps you going, snowball is ideal.

-- If minimizing cost is your priority and you can stay patient, avalanche works best.
+- If minimizing cost is your priority and you can stay patient, Avalanche works best.

 Try testing both approaches with a free debt payoff tracker printable to see which keeps you more engaged.